olleharstedt/pholyglot/README.md

     x86_64 tolerates unaligned access but it's slow.
 Other platforms normally just segfaults. alignof(max_align_t) is the safest alignment that works for all types.

+Single owner as a solution to malloc from mysqli and other external libs?

+PHP FFI could be used?